Lab 07: Remediation Workflows with Copilot Agents

 Invoke the detector agent:

-@a11y-detector Scan http://localhost:8001 and produce a prioritized violation report
+@a11y-detector Scan http://localhost:8001 and produce a prioritized violation report - The detector runs the scan and returns a report that includes:

 [!TIP] Fixing the top 3–5 critical/serious violations typically produces the largest score improvement.
 Focus on high-impact items first.